 My favorite Basecamp Hospitality park is…impossible to pick.
 They are all my favorites – that’s why they’re with us!

-My favorite selfie spot in any of the parks was…looking up at the old ski area in Mount Lassen Volcanic National Park
+My favorite selfie spot in any of the parks was…behind the cascading waterfall at Silver Falls State Park.

 If I were Captain Planet, my first mission would be…to clean up East Garrison Area on Angel Island.

 My hidden (non-hidden) talent is…winning Beer Chugging Contests (Championships in Truckee and Tahiti)

 My favorite movie is…”Butch Cassidy and Sundance Kid.”